beingzoe/wpplugin-additional-image-sizes-zui/README.txt

 Create additional image sizes (in addition to the predefined WordPress defaults thumbnail, medium and large size that are default) for your WordPress site/blog.

-Will also resize the predefined WordPress sizes if the size in Settings > Media has been edited.
+It will also resize the predefined WordPress sizes if the size in Settings > Media has been edited.

+This plugin is a fork to fix bugs and enhance the functionality of the original Additional Image Sizes plugin.

 == Installation ==